 The involvement of coordinators and their team in addition to the time strictly devoted to the school is an important evaluation factor of the project.

 The coordinators seek to involve as many teachers from the region as possible.

 Capture and broadcasting of the courses

-The health crisis has shown that it is wise to prepare a plan B as early as possible, in case of a major issue.
+The health crisis has shown that it is wise to prepare a plan B as early as possible, in case of a major issue or simply to be ready for hybrid solutions if some persons cannot travel.
 Coordinators should therefore discuss potential backup plans with the pedagogical team so that, at the time of submission, they can advise if lecturers are willing to commit to alternatives.
 A backup plan can then be outlined.